-TEXT-S&P summary: Liberty Global Inc.
+TEXT-S&P Summary: Liberty Global Inc.

 of LGI's analog subscriber base toward digital services, we foresee continued

-penetration, while steadily growing, was still low, at about 50% across LGI's
+penetration was still low, at less than 50% across LGI's subscriber base,

 Standard & Poor's projects mid-single-digit organic revenue and EBITDA growth